ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       In interactive sim:

       * Verify conditional risk exposures
-    - `There are no simulants in cat3 underweight exposure <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_4.0_risk_and_cause_checks.ipynb>`_.
+    - `There are no simulants in cat3 underweight exposure <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_4.0.1_risk_and_cause_checks.ipynb>`_.
 It appears that in generating the lookup.csv file some data was cut off.
 The file has been regenerated and engineering will rerun with the new file.

       * Cause models have not been assessed since the underweight exposure is being updated.
+      * The interactive sim has not been assessed since underwight exposure is being updated.
+  * - 4.0.1
+    - In simulation outputs:

+      * Verify risk exposure for all CGF measures

+      In interactive sim:

+      * Verify conditional risk exposures
+    - `cat2 and cat3 underweight exposures appear to be switched <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_4.0_risk_and_cause_checks.ipynb>`_.
+The lookup.csv file error was found and is being recreated.
+We will rerun with the updated file.

+      * Malaria CSMR and prevalence look low but other cause models appear to be working.
+Waiting for the Model 3 updates to malaria before continuing.
       * The interactive sim has not been assessed since underwight exposure is being updated.
   * - 5.0
     - In simulation outputs: